davidogara/covasim-calibration/fig1_calibration/README.md

 This repository contains a slimmed down version of the repository from Kerr et. al 2021 to facilitate running covasim simulations.

+Please also see the notebook that preprocesses the original `fig1a.sims` to a csv file and performs some data analysis (used in `hetGPy-calibration/analysis`)
+- process-ttq-sims.ipynb